 When a project hits all the right points and the team is totally involved, it’s almost like a magical experience.

-I’m an Art Director originally from the south of Spain.
+I'm currently Associate Creative Director at Fantasy Interactive .
 I love playing video games, crafting interactive experiences, teaching and sharing my time with passionate people.

 As a kid I enjoyed reading mangas and drawing crazy stuff.
 I got my Bachelor's Degree in Advertising and soon after I started a PhD in Fine Arts, but I'm still working on finishing it.
 My family moved a lot when I was young and I picked up where they left off and in my early twenties.
 I moved to Valencia in 2006, then on to London in 2008 and lastly to New York City in 2010.